How To Save a Marriage

 It was about 4 years ago.
 He came home late at night after a “meeting with co-workers” and quickly ran into the shower.

 I’m not the suspicious type, and I had no real reason to mistrust him.
-I always thought of him as a dependable, loyal and loving husband.
+I always thought of him as a dependable, loyal, and loving husband.

-As I scrolled down his messages, I smiled to my self, feeling relieved.
+As I scrolled down his messages, I smiled to myself, feeling relieved.
 Mundane work messages along with texts from me and some of his friends.

 And then my stomach lurched.